Ali-Mahmoodi/Usaco/readME.md

 Hello Guys :smiley: . **[Train Usaco](http://train.usaco.org/usacogate)**
-this is the address of Usaco getway so ! as I invited you dead guys here so you know what we are going to do ! so no need more explain xD ! thanks u all .
+this is the address of Usaco getway so ! as I invited you dear guys here so you know what we are going to do ! so no need more explain xD ! thanks u all .

 we have two groups Teacher , Student